Lumi-supercomputer/LUMI-training-materials/docs/2day-20260422/205-Containers.md

 around, the container cannot exploit such an extension on LUMI).
 This is not so strange:
 Many supercomputers use the `knem` extension while LUMI uses `xpmem` instead.

-Some container promoters say that all you need to do to get good performance is to run a standard container on an optimised OS kernel.
+Some container promoters say that all you need to do to get good performance, is to run a standard container on an optimised OS kernel.
 This is nonsense.
 Scientific software typically spends around
 99% of its time in user mode.
 So even if you can optimise that 1% that it spends in the kernel away, you've still shaved only one minute of a 100 minute job.